Li Lingwei

-Li Lingwei (李玲蔚, born January 4, 1964) is a Chinese badminton player of the 1980s.
+Li Lingwei (李玲蔚 (Lǐlíngwèi), born January 4, 1964) is a Chinese badminton player of the 1980s.
 She was elected as a member of the International Olympic Committee in 2012, and in December 2016, she was elected vice president of the Chinese Olympic Committee.
 Li is heavily involved in improving women’s participation and fair representation in sport.

 Early years

 Born in Lishui, Zhejiang, China, on January 4, 1964, Li Lingwei weighed only 4 lb at birth.
 Worried about Li’s health, her mother encouraged her to participate in non-contact sports such as badminton but Li indiscriminately loved sports.
 During her childhood, Li impressed everyone with sporting results such as finishing in first place in the 400-meter run.
 In 1975 the 11-year-old Li Lingwei was selected to the Zhejiang Provincial Badminton Team; five years later in 1980, she won the National Youth Badminton singles competition and the adult group's doubles championship.
 After that, she was selected to the national badminton team.
 In the national team she learned both physical and mental skills under coach Chen Fushou.
 She entered the 1981 Alba Quartz Badminton World Cup at 17 years of age, reaching her first international final.